fbjorn/pot-websites/mvp.md

 # Developer Portal - road to MVP

-Document descrbibed the must have and should have features of Developer Portal. wWe have three milestones:
+Document describes the must have and should have features of Developer Portal. wWe have three milestones:

 * Alpha by January 31st
 * Beta by March 11th